 There are two tools that you should highly consider.

 The first is the EDGE tool.
+This is my recommended tool.
+I think everyone should own one of these and it’s a great tool to start.
 Think of this as the Swiss Army Knife of IASTM tools.
 It has a bunch of different edges and a great ability to grip using the middle hole.
-At only $100, it is pretty hard to compete and is often most people’s first stainless steel tool.
-It is a pretty versatile tool, especially if you use it in combination with some of the larger Hawk Grip tools, as described below.
+At only around $100, it is pretty hard to compete and is often most people’s first stainless steel tool.
+It is a pretty versatile tool.

 Hawk Grips offers a huge variety of tools, including my favorite the HG8 and the VERY popular HG1 handlebar tool.
 There are also a lot of smaller tools designed to treat every body part.
 These tools are more expensive, but are quality.
 If you are looking for an entire set of tools and a version of IASTM tools just like the most popular ones, this is for you.
 If you are not interested in the whole package, they sell the tools individually so you can slowly build your set as your budget allows